This all-Black real estate team is on a mission to #BuyBackTheBlock - KESQ

 “Me and Tim have the same personal and professional goals.
 We want the same things in terms of the properties we’re looking for,” Bey said.
 “We were doing pretty much the same things on different properties and we get to add value in the same ways — putting in new appliances, new paint, brand-new floors, new appliances, new roofing.”

 Rogers completes Bey and Webb’s trio of real estate entrepreneurs.
-An experienced agent with her own South Carolina firm, Rogers said she bought her first home at 25 after growing up watching her father invest in rental properties.
+An experienced agent who works at a South Carolina firm, Rogers said she bought her first home at 25 after growing up watching her father invest in rental properties.
 Navigating the Columbia market has been a smooth transition for her, she said, after years of experience in the Charleston area.

 “The Columbia market is one of the most affordable markets, especially for investors trying to get started.
 And even with Covid-19, many buyers are able to save their time and money to find multiple properties at a good rate,” Rogers said.
 “A lot more buyers are out there — Columbia is very hot right now because you can get a lot for your money here.”

-Note: Correction: A previous version of this story misstated Rogers’ position with the real estate firm.
-She is an employee of the firm.